Core Rules

 Risk and Effect Levels

-Both consequences and effects are categorised into four levels: limited, standard, great and extreme.
+If needed, both risks and effects can be categorised into four levels: limited, standard, great and extreme.
 If you’re rolling against more than one threat, then each threat can have its own risk level.
-For example, the blaze that is slowly building behind you might only be a limited risk, but the skilled swordsman facing you down might pose a great risk.
+For example, the blaze that is slowly building behind you might only be a limited risk right now, but the skilled swordsman facing you down might pose a great risk.

 Controlled Position